amir734jj/cs655-lecture-notes/lab06/note.marp.md

 ---
 # Visitor pattern

-- It design pattern specifically designed to traverse a tree
+- It's a design pattern specifically designed to traverse a tree
 - It's an **essential** feature in all compilers in order to travser AST

 ---